 - Between 10% and 55% of muscle injuries occur during sports activities.

-- Cleft lip and cleft palette are among the most common birth defects, affecting approximately one or two in a thousand babies.
+- Cleft lip and cleft palate are among the most common birth defects, affecting approximately one or two in a thousand babies.